 I hope that your children, grandchildren and even your great grand children will enjoy and see your wedding photographs.
 I don’t use this year’s Instagram filters and call it a wedding photography style.
 I look for materials and products that last, I purposefully use acid-free materials that will last many lifetimes.
 Your wedding photographs, if looked after will look as good in 100 years time as they will on the day your first see them.

 What else makes me tick…

-I don’t stop… If I am not shooting and editing photographs, I’m walking the dog, getting outdoors, or doing practical things like DIY or fixing cars
+I am the sort of person that does not ever stop..
+If I am not shooting and editing photographs, I’m walking the dog, shooting for pleasure, getting outdoors, or doing practical things like DIY or fixing cars.